angular/angular/aio/content/guide/cli-builder.md

 </code-example>

-This will copy the file to `package-other.json` instead of `package-copy.json`.
+This copies the file to `package-other.json` instead of `package-copy.json`.
-Because we did not override the *source* option, it will copy from the `package.json` file (the default value provided for the target).
+Because you did not override the *source* option, it will copy from the `package.json` file (the default value provided for the target).

 ## Testing a builder

 Use integration testing for your builder, so that you can use the Architect scheduler to create a context, as in this [example](https://github.com/mgechev/cli-builders-demo).

-* In the builder source directory, we have created a new test file `my-builder.spec.ts`.
+* In the builder source directory, you have created a new test file `my-builder.spec.ts`.
 The code creates new instances of `JsonSchemaRegistry` (for schema validation), `TestingArchitectHost` (an in-memory implementation of `ArchitectHost`), and `Architect`.

 * We've added a `builders.json` file next to the builder's `package.json` file, and modified the package file to point to it.